 add-to-cart=$IDparameter, replacing ‘$ID’ with the ID of the Composite Product you are working on.

-Issues with auto-optimizer plugins. ↑ Back to top
+Issues with auto-optimizer plugins.↑ Back to top

 Auto-optimizer plugins prevent Composite Products scripts from running, which causes issues with the extension’s basic functionality.
 More specifically, when auto-optimizer plugins are used, the composite product form does not load.

-Customizations and Integrations ↑ Back to top
+Customizations and Integrations↑ Back to top

-I need to make a customization. ↑ Back to top
+I need to make a customization.↑ Back to top

 Customizations are not covered under our Support Policy.
 However, we encourage you to have a look at the available mini-extensions and snippets.
 If the customization you are looking for is not included there, please seek assistance from a WordPress/WooCommerce developer.
-We highly recommend Codeable, or a Certified WooExpert.
+We highly recommend a Certified WooExpert.

-Is the extension compatible with [insert plugin/extension name here]? ↑ Back to top
+Is the extension compatible with [insert plugin/extension name here]?↑ Back to top

 The official WooCommerce extensions supported by Composite Products are listed in the Compatibility and Integrations section.
 Third party extensions/plugins are not supported.

-I have an issue with WPML! ↑ Back to top
+I have an issue with WPML!↑ Back to top

 For compatibility with WooCommerce, WPML relies on the WooCommerce Multilingual plugin.